gramineproject/graphene/Documentation/manpages/gsc.rst

    ``gsc-<image-name>`` and includes all necessary files to start an Intel SGX enclave.

-Note that prebuilt Graphene images will be provided for popular cloud-provider offerings or can be created via :command:`gsc build-graphene`.
+In the future we plan to provide prebuilt Graphene images for popular cloud-provider offerings.

 Generating a signed graphenized Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^